In this week’s update, I’ll share simple trading tips anyone can follow.

 Comments on Video Lessons

-One of the great benefits of subscribing tois access to the library of video lessons.
+One of the great benefits of subscribing to PennyStocking Silver is access to the library of video lessons.
 So this time, I want to share a few comments from students after I posted my latest video lesson.

 08:43 AM redwagonrider → timothysykes: Thanks tim for another great video lesson. perfect execution on a substantial portion of yesterday’s move.
 I didn’t trade ALPP in the runup, or on the bounce.
 Your video lesson https://profit.ly/content/premium/20342a reminds me that If I want to truly succeed at nailing the lessons that you teach.
 When we have a ticker like ALPP $KBLB DCGD $EDXC SUNW etc… Those have to be my #1 top priority that I am focus 110% of my energy and study time on.